incinn/barnz.dev/content/blog/toggle-switch-no-js.md

 author: barnz
 ---

-Ever found yourself in need of an aestheticly pleasing, user friendly toggle switch for your form, but didn't want the hassle of using JavaScript?
-Well, this tutorial is for you!
+Ever found yourself needing an aestheticly pleasing and user friendly toggle switch for your website?
+But didn't want the hassle of using JavaScript?
+Well, I put together this five step programme just for you!

 <!--more-->

 **TLDR**: Complete example available on [Codepen](https://codepen.io/barnz/pen/bGjKxZj).

-## Prerequisites
+## What you need to begin

-In this tutorial, I will make the following assumptions:
+In this short and sweet tutorial I will make the following assumptions:

-- You have some basic experience with **HTML**, especially form elements such as `input` and `label`
+- You have some experience with **HTML**
+- You are aware how form elements such as `input` and `label` work together
-- You are comfortable with **CSS**, and understand **Sass**
+- You are comfortable with **CSS**, and can understand **Sass**

+With that out of the way, let's begin.

-## Step One: Structure
+## 1: Structure

 First things first.
 We need some elements on the page: